Skip to main content

 • Two elongated toes

-• A slight gap between the toes
+• A visible gap between the toes

-• Dew‑claw impressions behind the print in soft soil
+• Dew‑claw impressions in soft soil

 3. Tree Rubs (Ringbarking)

-• Bark stripped, gouges exposing sapwood
+• Stripped bark and gouges exposing pale sapwood

-• Twisted or broken shrubs
+• Twisted or broken stems

 4. Browsing Damage

-• Hedged shrubs
+• Hedged or repeatedly grazed shrubs

 5. Wallows